IBM/kubernetes-must-gather/README.md

 # kubernetes-must-gather

 Custom must-gather image and collection script for Kubernetes and OpenShift.
+It should work on AMD/x64, ARM/AARCH, PPC64, and z/Linux.

 ## Usage